saeedrafieyan/MLATE_V3/README.md

 - 123 biomaterials
 - 175 cell lines
 - 7 printing parameters
-- Scaffold performance labels
+- Scaffold quality labels

-The dataset is available in the [Files and Versions](https://huggingface.co/spaces/your-username/your-space-name/blob/main/Dataset.xlsx) tab of this Space.
+The dataset is available in the [Files and Versions](https://github.com/saeedrafieyan/MLATE_V3/blob/main/Dataset.xlsx) tab of this Repo.

-You may also optionally add this to Hugging Face Datasets for broader access.

 ---